iBreve/TrustmedicosBrowserExtension/README.md

 ## Blockchain

+### To Do
+To be added

 ------
 ## Contributors
 Ben O'Sullivan - osullib8@tcd.ie
 Shri Charan - k.s.shricharan@gmail.com

 ----
 ## Managed by
-This project is currently managed by iBreve and can be reached through wahl@ibreve.com
+This project is currently managed by iBreve and can be reached through info@ibreve.com

+---
+## License
+This project is licensed under the GNU General Public License v3.0 License - see the LICENSE.md file for details